Does this test have other names?

 What do my test results mean?

 Results are given in milligrams per deciliter (mg/dL).
-The normal range for transferrin is 170 to 370 mg/dl.
+The normal range for transferrin is 215 to 380 mg/dl.
 If you have a higher amount, you may have iron-deficiency anemia.
-If you have a lower level, you may have another problem, such as liver disease and hemolytic anemia.
+If you have a lower level, you may have another problem, such as liver disease or hemolytic anemia.

-Many other medical conditions can cause high or low levels of transferrin.
+Many other health conditions can cause high or low levels of transferrin.
 The results of these tests, and other tests, can help your healthcare provider determine the cause of your symptoms.

 How is this test done?